Arch-ive/Seasoned-Recipes/content/recipe/base/Red Sauce/index.md

 ## Method

-- Get the deep dish pan on a medium heat and add the olive oil, onion (diced) and eventually garlic and sweat them down.
+- Get the deep dish pan on a medium heat and add the olive oil, garlic and any herb stems (finely diced).

-> You want the heat to get the flavour into the oil so it goes thoughout the dish but avoid burning anything.
-Add any herb stems at the start to help break them down.
+> You want the heat to extract the flavour of the garlic into the oil so it goes thoughout the dish so avoid burning it.
+Adding herb stems at the start helps break them down.

-- After the onion has gone soft and translucent add the tomato and herbs.
-Turn down the heat and simmer for ~10-15min.
+- After ~10mins add the tomato and soft herbs.
+Turn down the heat and simmer for a further ~10-15min.

 - To finish add a tiny knob of butter, cheese and a splash of pasta water and mix through.